ljw1004/csharpspec/csharp/classes.md

 To facilitate the underlying C# run-time implementation, for each source member declaration that is a property, event, or indexer, the implementation must reserve two method signatures based on the kind of the member declaration, its name, and its type.
 It is a compile-time error for a program to declare a member whose signature matches one of these reserved signatures, even if the underlying run-time implementation does not make use of these reservations.

 The reserved names do not introduce declarations, thus they do not participate in member lookup.
-However, a declaration's associated reserved method signatures do participate in inheritance (§10.3.3), and can be hidden with the `new` modifier (§10.3.4).
+However, a declaration's associated reserved method signatures do participate in inheritance ([Inheritance](classes.md#inheritance)), and can be hidden with the `new` modifier ([The new modifier](classes.md#the-new-modifier)).

 The reservation of these names serves three purposes: